splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 .. meta::
       :description: The OTLP exporter allows the OpenTelemetry Collector to send metrics, traces, and logs through gRPC using the OTLP format.
 Read on to learn how to configure the component.

 The OTLP exporter sends metrics, traces, and logs through gRPC using the OTLP format.
+The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.
-The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 By default, this exporter requires TLS and provides queued retry capabilities.

+To send OTLP data through HTTP, use the OTLP/HTTP exporter.
+Learn how at :ref:`otlphttp-exporter`.

+To bypass the Collector and send traces in the OTLP format directly to Splunk Observability Cloud, use the gRCP endpoint.
+For more information, see :ref:`grpc-data-ingest`.

 Read more about the OTLP format at the OTel repo :new-page:`OpenTelemetry Protocol Specification <https://github.com/open-telemetry/opentelemetry-proto/blob/main/docs/specification.md>`.

-.. note:: For information on the OTLP/HTTP exporter, see :ref:`otlphttp-exporter`.
-For information on the OTLP receiver, see :ref:`otlp-receiver`.
+.. note:: For information on the OTLP receiver, see :ref:`otlp-receiver`.

 Get started
 ======================